The Manor of Perots alias Beeston-Caldecote alias Trumpingtons

 The Pirot family coat of arms

 Volume III of The Victoria County History for Bedfordshire, published in 1912, gives the histories of all the manors in the parish of Northill as far as they were known at the time.
-The work states that this manor was descended from land in Beeston held by Eudo the Steward, alias Eudo, son of Hubert and tenanted by a man named Pirot, who also held a manor from Eudo in Northill itself.
+The volume states that this manor was descended from land in Beeston held by Eudo the Steward, alias Eudo, son of Hubert and tenanted by a man named Pirot, who also held a manor from Eudo in Northill itself at the time of the Domesday Book.
 The manor was held of the Barony of Eaton [Socon] until the 1370s when it passed to the Lords of Groby [Leicestershire].

 The Trumpington family coat of arms